Observational Measures of Halo Properties Beyond Mass: Introduction

+In this paper, we show that correlations between halo properties and galaxy properties would imprint strong, observable signatures in galaxy projected correlation functions that have unique stellar mass and redshift dependencies for each halo property considered.
+We show that this is also the case for an alternate environment measure sensitive to a wide range of local densities (i.e., distance to the $k^\mathrm{th}$ nearest neighbour).
+As a proof-of-concept, we show that spin-based and concentration-based galaxy size models both struggle to reproduce observed clustering from the Sloan Digital Sky Survey at $z\sim 0.1$, and provide a simple empirical model based on halo growth rates that yields a better match to observational data.

-In this paper, Section \ref{s:methods} details the dark matter simulation that we use and mock catalogue construction, and Section \ref{s:results} demonstrates that environmental measures (two-point correlation functions and $k^\mathrm{th}$ nearest neighbour distances) have unique scale-dependent biases for different halo properties.
+Section \ref{s:methods} details the dark matter simulation that we use and mock catalogue construction, and Section \ref{s:results} demonstrates that environmental measures (two-point correlation functions and $k^\mathrm{th}$ nearest neighbour distances) have unique scale-dependent clustering for different halo properties.
 Section \ref{s:sizes} compares these results with observed two-point correlation functions for galaxies split by size.
 Sections \ref{s:discussion} and \ref{s:conclusions} offer discussion and conclusions, respectively.
-Appendix \ref{a:alternate} presents scale-dependent biases for additional halo properties; Appendices \ref{a:discs} and \ref{a:rthen} provide tests of additional variations for spin-based size models; Appendix \ref{a:halo_growth} describes our empirical model for galaxy sizes; and Appendix \ref{a:clustering} compares overall galaxy clustering (as opposed to clustering ratios) between our mock catalogues and observations.
+Appendix \ref{a:alternate} presents scale-dependent clustering ratios for additional halo properties; Appendix \ref{a:obs_5nn} provides observed $5^\mathrm{th}$ nearest neighbour distributions; Appendices \ref{a:discs} and \ref{a:rthen} provide tests of additional variations for spin-based size models; Appendix \ref{a:halo_growth} describes our empirical model for galaxy sizes; Appendix \ref{a:clustering} compares overall galaxy clustering (as opposed to clustering ratios) between our mock catalogues and observations; and Appendix \ref{a:orphans} provides a simple test of the effects of orphans on galaxy clustering ratios.
 We assume a flat, $\Lambda$CDM cosmology ($h=0.68$, $\Omega_M=0.307$, $\Omega_\Lambda=0.693$, $n_s=0.96$, $\sigma_8 = 0.823$) that is consistent with \textit{Planck} constraints \citep{Planck18}.
 Halo masses are defined using the virial spherical overdensity definition of \cite{mvir_conv}.
 Stellar masses assume a \cite{Chabrier03} initial mass function (IMF).